 Mature non-graduate applicants

-Non-graduate applicants over the age of 21 are expected to offer AAA, including chemistry and biology.
+A levels: AAA, including chemistry and biology.
 If you are offering nursing qualifications, you must also offer at least two A levels at grade A, to include chemistry and biology.

 Non-academic entry requirements

-- are self-motivated and have initiative
+– Are self-motivated and resilient

-- are able to interact successfully with others
+– Are able to interact successfully with others

 UK Clinical Aptitude Test (UKCAT)